BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Terror
 - Throw Stones (range 12", Strength 8)

-**ACTIVE/PASSIVE RULES**

-- **Lead by Example** `ACTIVE` - If Buhrdur slays an enemy Hero or Monster in Combat, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a banner.
+- **Lead by Example** `ACTIVE`

+If Buhrdur slays an enemy Hero or Monster in Combat, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a banner.
 If Buhrdur has slain 3 or more enemy Hero or Monster models, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a banner with a range of 6" instead.

-- **Brutish Cunning** `ACTIVE` - This model may re-roll a single D6 in a Duel Roll when fighting solely against Infantry models (but not Monster models).
+- **Brutish Cunning** `ACTIVE`

+This model may re-roll a single D6 in a Duel Roll when fighting solely against Infantry models (but not Monster models).

 </div>